Nikon D2X vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2X does not offer wifi capability.
+In contrast, the D2X does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D2X and the D810 have been discontinued, but can regularly be found used on eBay.
 The D2X was replaced by the Nikon D2Xs, while the D810 was followed by the Nikon D850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.